vgurianov/uml-sp/docs/case_studies/kripke/kripke.md

 # Reflexion
-A topic this section is reflection and self-reflexion.
+A topic this section is reflexion and self-reflexion.
 This problem studied in reflexive theory by [V. Lefebvre](https://en.wikipedia.org/wiki/Vladimir_Lefebvre) [1].

 ## Introduction
 Sometimes in simulation research need to consider several simulation models at the same time.
 For example,